 All of our employees, including each of our executive officers, set yearly personal performance goals that are aligned with the Company's overall strategic goals.
 The personal performance goals are designed to be challenging, yet attainable.
-The annual personal performance goals of the President and Chief Executive Officer of the Company ("CEO") are set by the Board and the CEO sets the annual personal performance goals for the other Named Executive Officers ("NEOs") and all other executive officers.
+The annual personal performance goals of the CEO are approved by the Board and the CEO approves the annual personal performance goals for the executive officers, including the other NEOs.

-The Human Resources Committee of the Board annually reviews and recommends to the Board the remuneration of executive officers.
-During its most recent review, and since 1998, the Committee determined that our executive compensation program should be designed to be competitive with the 50th percentile of a comparator group of North American-based chemical companies with global operations and should be comprised of base salary, Short-Term Incentive Plan, Long-Term Incentive Plan, perquisites and benefits.
+The Human Resources Committee annually reviews and recommends to the Board the remuneration of executive officers.
+During its most recent review, and since 1998, the Human Resources Committee determined that our executive compensation program should be designed to be competitive with the 50th percentile of a comparator group of North American-based chemical companies with global operations and should be comprised of base salary, short-term incentive plan, long-term incentive plan, perquisites and benefits.
 All of these elements are discussed in detail below.

 The Company also believes in the importance of our executives owning Company shares to more fully align management with the interests of shareholders and focus management's activities on developing and implementing strategies that create and deliver long-term value for shareholders.
 Therefore, as part of our executive compensation program, the CEO, each NEO and all other senior officers have significant share ownership requirements.
-For more information see "Share Ownership Requirements" on page 41.
+For more information, see "Share Ownership Requirements" on page 43.

 The Company's overarching performance goal is to sustainably increase returns to shareholders.
-With this in mind, significant elements of executive compensation are designed to be dependent upon measures that align with that objective.
-For all executive officers in 2011, 40% of the short-term incentive award is dependent on achieving certain levels of "modified return on capital employed" and 20% on measures related to the successful operation of the Egypt plant.
-The remaining 40% is based on personal performance objectives designed to incentivize executive officers to achieve annual performance targets that are aligned with our corporate strategy.
-In the case of the Long-Term Incentive Plan, the value to executives of awards of Performance Share Units ("PSUs") is dependent upon the compounded shareholder return calculated over a three-year period and stock options/SARs granted have no value if the underlying share price does not increase from the date that the options/SARs are awarded.
+In a capital-intensive, long-cycle business, our goals require that we operate our assets efficiently and cost-effectively, optimize our overall asset portfolio, and deploy capital wisely over the medium and long-term.
+We strive to align executive pay to performance against these goals and, over time, through a mix of short- and long-term incentive programs.
+With this in mind, significant elements of executive compensation are designed to be dependent upon measures that align with these objectives.
+For all executive officers in 2012, 60% of the short-term incentive award is dependent on achieving certain levels of "modified return on capital employed" (which is more fully described on page 35) and the remaining 40% is based on personal performance objectives designed to incentivize executive officers to achieve annual performance targets that are aligned with our corporate strategy.
+In the case of the long-term incentive plan, the value to executives of PSUs is dependent upon the compounded shareholder return calculated over a three-year period.
+Stock options/SARs have no value if the underlying share price does not increase from the date that the stock options/SARs are awarded.